Diptonil/raging-coffee/annotations/README.md

 - It can be said as a tag representing metadat in different sophesticated ways.
 - It does not change the actions or semantics of a program.
 This information that we have can be used for development or deployment.
 It might be processed using a source-code generator.
 - Annotations cannot have an `extends` clause when being defined.
 They extend the `Annotation` super-interface within `java.lang.annotations`.
+- Most of the important annotation methods that have been discussed ahead is contained in `AnnotatedElement` interface.
 - To define an annotation:
   ```java
   @interface MyAnnotation {